 In an early scene, the establishing shot outside a seedy bar contains two seedy characters standing outside it, lighting cigarettes.
 They are musician Neil Young and music producer David Briggs, who contributed to the soundtrack selection and recording.

 In the beginning of the movie (about 15 minutes into it), while Lazlo is dictating to HST in the car, a cop is busting three guys.
-The wall they are putting their hands on, has graffiti "Fear and Loathing", which is a tag line of Thompson's.
+The wall they are putting their hands on, has graffiti "Fear and Loathing", which is a tag line of Hunter S. Thompson's.

 Ralph Steadman, who did illustrations for Hunter S. Thompson's books, drew the title cards for this movie.
 The closing titles credit Steadman for "Title Splatters", "Gonzo Calligraphy" and "Incidental Artwork".

 The latter two sections of the film are based on Hunter S. Thompson's books and articles "Fear and Loathing on the Campaign Trail '72" (1973) and "Fear And Loathing At The Superbowl: No Rest For The Wretched" (1973) respectively, and both fist published in 1973, about seven years prior to this film being made and released.

 Peter Boyle receives first billing and Bill Murray receives second billing during the opening credits but dvd and video covers, movie posters and promotional materials tend to actually reverse the billing and feature Murray with above-the -title top billing with Boyle getting second.

 Hunter S. Thompson met with the film's screenwriter John Kaye and felt that Kaye understood more than what was in the script, which he described as "bad, dumb, low-level, low rent".
 Thompson admitted that he signed away having any kind of control so that he could not be blamed for the end result.